General Race Information

 Good luck with the pep talks!

-Transportation To The Start: We request that no one leave cars at the start as there is very limited parking.
+Transportation To The Start And After The Race: We request that no one leave cars at the start as there is very limited parking.
 There will be buses to transport runners to the start from downtown Salt Lake City and we encourage runners to use this service.
 There is no additional charge to ride the bus.
 Runners who ride the bus and wish to leave items at the start may bring a drop bag on the bus and leave it at the start.
 These drop bags may be picked up at the finish with the other drop bags.
+We do not have bus service back to Salt Lake after the race.
+We do have two mini-vans that can carry up to 5 runners each.
+They will take runners only back to downtown Salt Lake City.
+After the race there will be any number of runners able to give someone a ride back to town.
+It is probably best to use the mini-vans as Plan B due to the limited space.

 Weather: Temperatures during the race have typically ranged from 25 to 85 F. Often there is mild, perfect-running weather, however, one year fresh snow fell on Catherine's Pass with a wind chill measured below zero, and another had trail temperatures at sometimes over 100 F. Another year was rainy and muddy both days with low clouds limiting visibility.
 Humidity in Utah is often very low and may contribute to severe dehydration without the proper fluid intake.